fkarg/fkarg.github.io/_posts/2019-04-30-starting-point.md

 ## What to keep in mind
 Compared to most games, there is a significant difference: You do not have a second chance.
-You will not ever get a second chance to make the first impression either.
-You can not just 'load' if you happen to be in an unfavourable situation.
+Nor will you ever get a second chance to make the first impression.
+Saving and 'loading' again if the situation was unfavorable is not possible.
 You need to get it right the first time.

-So the biggest difference is that you cannot affort to take it easy.
+So the biggest difference is that you cannot afford to take it easy.
 You need to take it seriously from the very beginning, or you can not get that far (as you would expect?).
 I mean life kind of is that simple: do a lot of things (well), and you have a lot of options.
-Knowing most shows from Netflix might get you far in a business where you get money for recommending shows to others, but that's about it.
-Most people are not doing that much, so if you do it is not exactly hard to outcompete them. **If** you have the discipline.
-Did you know you can train this too?
-Do you?
+Knowing most shows from Netflix might get you far in a business where you get money for recommending shows to others.
+Keep in mind that robots are getting good at this.
+Most people are not doing that much, so if you do it is not exactly hard to out-compete them. **If** you have the discipline.
+Did you know you can train discipline?
+Do you train your discipline?

 ## When to use this View